Metadynamics in ASH: Tutorial

 The function creates the following files:

-• newfragment.xyz # An XYZ-file containing the full 33799 atom system.
+system_aftersolvent.xyz # An XYZ-file of the whole system.

 from ash import *